-- (1) The librarian or archivist of a prescribed library or archive may, if the prescribed conditions are complied with, make and supply a copy of the whole or part of any document, film, sound recording or other matter in the library or archive without infringing any copyright in any work recorded or comprised in it. - (2) This Article does not apply if - (a) the document, film, sound recording or other matter was published before it was deposited in the library or archive; or - (b) an owner of a copyright work recorded or comprised in it has prohibited copying of the work, and at the time the copy is made the librarian or archivist making it is, or ought to be, aware of that fact.
+- (1) The librarian or archivist of a prescribed library or archive may, if the prescribed conditions are complied with, make and supply a copy of the whole or part of any document, film, sound recording or other matter in the library or archive without infringing any copyright in any work recorded or comprised in it. - (2) This Article does not apply if - (a) the document, film, sound recording or other matter was published before it was deposited in the library or archive; or and at the time the copy is made the librarian or archivist making it is, or ought to be, aware of that fact.